 Vermont Statutes allow for several types of Pollution Control Grants:

-All projects in the CWSRF program are tracked for grant eligibilty.
-Projects that are eligible are requested by the Department to be added to the Captial Bill.
+All projects in the CWSRF program are tracked for grant eligibility.
+Projects that are eligible are requested by the Department to be added to the Capitial Bill.
 In some circumstances the Department's recommendations may not be followed and projects may not appear in the Capital Bill.

 Vermont statute allows for potential project funding through this funding source.
 All dollars are Vermont based, therefore, there are no federal requirements associated with these projects.
 Projects generally follow the CWSRF process, but several requirements can be omitted, such as: